Jaffey farm airstrike

-The Victims and other residents confirmed the drone strikes followed heavy ground fighting that started earlier that day between the armed group Al-Shabaab and Somali Armed Forces close to the villages of Jambalul and Bagdad.
+The victims and other residents confirmed the drone strikes followed heavy ground fighting that started earlier that day between the armed group Al-Shabaab and Somali Armed Forces close to the villages of Jambalul and Bagdad.

 Background

-The federal government of Somalia has initiated a significant military offensive against the al-Qaeda-affiliated jihadist group, al-Shabab, which holds control over extensive territories in southern and central Somalia.
-This offensive is led by the highly trained Danab Brigade, which has received specialized training from the United States. the operation is receiving air support from both American and Turkish forces, indicating a concerted effort by international allies to combat the threat posed by al-Shabab in Somalia.
+The Federal Government of Somalia has been conducting a major military offensive against the al-Qaeda-affiliated jihadist group Al-Shabaab, which controls significant territory in southern and central Somalia.
+The offensive is aimed at eliminating the terrorist threat, protecting Somali civilians, and restoring state authority.
+It is led by the Danab Brigade (trained by the United States) and receives air support from both U.S. and Turkish forces.